 In the Gospel John recounts John the Baptist’s role in preparing the way for Jesus.
 The Pharisees were troubled with the simplicity of his message.
 They were looking for something more complex, less straightforward, something more like themselves.
 We have heard this often about the Pharisees; what they are looking for is something that people tend to look for instead of following God’s actual message.
 For it is easier to get around this sort of message than God’s very simple and straight forward one.
 In the end however, it is always easier to take God’s way then to try and find away around God’s way (which there is not).

 The Pharisees were not willing to accept the change in the status quo; the New Testament would break their role in finding ways around the commandments Jesus gave.
 They were much like modern day lawyers and liberals, always searching for a loophole in the law so they can do what they want to do without following the law.
-There is no way around the two commandments, namely of loving God with all our heart, soul and mind, and loving our neighbors as ourselves!
-Without those, we are just pitiful, weak, sinful beings!
-But, if we embrace those commandments, we start to shed our old man image, and put on a newer, shinier and better image.
-We then become, Man 2.0, quite the upgrade from the first version!
+They failed to realize that there is no loophole behind loving God and loving your neighbor as thyself.
+They could not comprehend of this.
+They feared what they couldn’t understand and that is why they wanted Jesus to be put to death.
+They didn’t understand God’s plan for Jesus and His Ministry.

 If the world would do what God asked, our lives would be so much better, we would all be living together in happiness.
 Peace on earth will not be possible until the world accepts Him into their hearts.
 All of the problems on earth stem from the world not accepting Him into their hearts and souls.
 This is the perfect season for those who haven’t yet, to accept Him, to acknowledge Him at His first true appearance amongst us, at His Birth.
 Up until the end of our time here on earth, there is always time to accept Him, but do not wait until it is too late to do so!

 Jesus also tells us to put our trust in the Lord, then not to worry.
 He knows how counterproductive, indeed, how destructive, worry can be in our lives.
 We know it not only cannot, but will not do good, we know it will only hurt our cause; yet we do it.
 Is this not a proof positive of how much we need His Help?
 How hard is it to Trust in God and Dread Naught?
 Very!
 Extremely difficult as a matter of fact.
+I myself struggle with this constantly.
+I know that it does no good but it comes so naturally to me that it is super hard to overcome.
+The solution to this is to turn to God and let Him carry my/our worries on His Back.
 Worry is a really powerful negative emotion.
 We need to fight this emotion as nothing good comes from excessive worrying.
 The best cure to worry is to pray for God for guidance and to act upon that guidance.
 Even though it is very hard to trust somebody you can’t see physically, you must trust your spiritual sense and follow Him anyway!
 Knowing you will see Him physically one day is one of our great rewards.
 This greatly eases at least my worries and should ease yours as well.

 When Saint John is recording the actions of John the Baptist, he tells us when the Jews sent priests and Levites from Jerusalem to ask him, Who art thou?
 They got an answer they neither expected nor really understood, he said, I am the voice of one crying in the wilderness, Make straight the way of the Lord, as said the prophet Esaias … I baptize with water: but there standeth one among you, whom ye know not; he it is, who coming after me is preferred before me, whose shoe’s latchet I am not worthy to unloose.
 They had no clue what he was talking about.
 All they could see was what they expected, a king of this world.
 Yet, John the Baptist knew the kingdom was not of this world, for the King was not of this World, but the Eternal King of Eternity.
 John the Baptist later says He must increase, but I must decrease.
 (John 3:30) This is true of us, also.
 We must let Jesus permeate us and become the dominant force in us.
 But, it does not happen in the twinkling of the eye.
 Jack Lewis tells us, We are doing well enough if the slow process of being more in Christ and less in ourselves has made a decent beginning in a long life (it will be completed only in the next world).
 Jack Lewis suggests you try his plan; I pray ‘Lord, show me just so much (neither more nor less) about myself as I need for doing thy will now.’